-Other allocations that comprise the GSN are affected by changes in enrolment and student demographics, those with the more significant changes are identified on Appendix A. Notably, the lower enrolment has resulted in the District once again qualifying for the declining enrolment allocation.
+Other allocations that comprise the Grants for Student Needs (GSN) are affected by changes in enrolment and student demographics, those with the more significant changes are identified on Appendix A. Notably, the lower enrolment has resulted in the District once again qualifying for the declining enrolment allocation.